Abi-shai/Smart-brain-app/README.md

-## Project done while learning React.
+## Project done while learning React
-this project is still in progress
+This project is still in progress.